WILLIAM DAVIE (1835-1916), son of James Davie and his wife Margaret Smith, was born on 9 October 1835 in Hill of Fetternear.

 William became a family friend of Lord and Lady Forbes.
 In his youth he was very musical, and was in demand both as a violinist and as a dancer.
 William and Helen lived in Leochel-Cushnie, at Craigievar Castle from 1863 to 1875, and the gamekeeper's house there was built specially for them.
 (Another version of this story in that the house at Mains of Corse was built for them while William was working at Corse.)

-William did not spend long at Breda, for in 1881 the family was living in the Gamekeeper's House at Roseacre - perhaps the same as the two-roomed lodge in Durn Road, Portsoy, where they were in 1891.
+William did not spend long at Breda, for in 1881 the family was living in the Gamekeeper's House at Roseacre.
+This was presumably the same as the two-roomed lodge in Durn Road, Portsoy, where they were in 1891, although the 1895 valuation roll shows him at Upper Aird, at the eastern end of the estate.
 This spell as gamekeeper at Roseacre House saw most of the children grow up and marry, and only William and Helen's two youngest sons, John and George, were still living at home on Census night 1891, along with a granddaughter, young Nellie Clark.
 Young George learnt to swim and fish in the sea at Portsoy.

 A regular visitor to the family at this time was the violinist and composer, James Scott Skinner (1843-1927).
 He taught the children to play.